 Much of what is written about growth mindset and the strategies to develop it focuses on pedagogy.
-While establishing a growth mindset culture in the classroom is primarily dependent on the teacher’s behavior, expectations and instruction, the design and contents of the instructional materials can also support or hinder the development of growth mindset.
+While establishing a growth mindset culture in the classroom is primarily dependent on the teacher’s behavior, expectations, and instruction, the design and contents of the instructional materials can also support or hinder the development of a growth mindset.

 Are you looking for a digital math program that supports students’ independent learning?
 Take a look at Learning List’s reviews of MATHia®.